openstack/openstack-ansible-os_octavia/doc/source/configure-octavia.rst

 ``octavia_enable_anti_affinity=True`` to ensure that the active and passive amphora are (depending on the anti-affinity filter deployed in nova)  on two different hosts to the user file in /etc/openstack-deploy

+Also we suggest setting more specific ``octavia_cert_dir`` to prevent accidental certificate rotation.